 Melissa Kravitz is a writer, editor, reader and all-around really great person living in New York City.

 Melissa has a BA in Creative Writing with a concentration in Fiction from Columbia University, and a BA in Modern Jewish Studies from the Jewish Theological Seminary of America.
-Because who said two Bachelors Degrees in liberal arts are less useless than one?
+Because who said two liberal arts degrees are less useless than one?

 After serving as a managing director at Inside New York from 2011-2013, Melissa moved on to the exciting and lucrative world of freelance writing.

-From March 2015 to May 2016, Melissa served as the Assistant Features Editor at amNY.com, telling New Yorkers how to live their lives.
+From March 2015 to May 2016, Melissa served as the Assistant Features Editor at amNY.com, telling New Yorkers how to live, love and eat in NYC.

 Now, Melissa works as a freelance writer covering everything from eating and drinking to traveling to shopping and all the other hard stuff in life.
 You can see her work on the Internet!
 And in magazines!
 And newspapers!